px39n/adjustment_pipeline/README.md

 I work on this only out of my interest and further scientific use.

-It is not allowed to take exams yet.
+It is allowed to take exams yet.
+But i am not responsible for any failure of Exam :D

+If you want to use variance propagation code, pls check legacy --> pipline_varpro_work.mlx and move it outside of fold.